Clemapfel/jluna/docs/installation.md

 ### Cannot find <julia.h> / <jluna.hpp>

-If the following error may appear when compiling your library:
+The following error may appear when compiling your library:

 ```
 fatal error: julia.h: No such file or directory